An-GG/rome-notes/notes.md

     - we don't know if the maps were schematical, or if they were positionally and accurate to shape
         - prob schematical, bc its not useful to be accureate
-    - they had capability for positional accuracy tho we know from farm maps
+    - they had capability for positional accuracy tho we know from farm maps -
+# 9/23

+- hodge says "The presumption thus is not only that on this aqueduct the construction was divided up into separate contracts (which, on so large a project, would in any case be no more than a reasonable assumption),"